TinyPART/RIOT/examples/tinycontainer/README.md

 TINYCONTAINER_NETWORK=1 make
 ```

-Whenever activated, the device annonces itself using the string
+Whenever activated, the device announces itself using the string
 _TinyContainerNetwork_ as BLE node id and can be remotely managed through CoAP
 commands.

 The supported CoAP commands are describes in the file
 ```TinyContainerNetwork.md```.